 The law allows for an "opt in" regime through which shareholders will receive a printed "hard copy" version of the Annual Report only if they request one.
 The Directors have decided to only mail out an Annual Report to those shareholders who have "opted in".

 Financial Calendar

-Ordinary shares trade ex-dividend 31 August 2020 Record date (books close) for dividend 1 September 2020 Dividend paid 21 September 2020
+Ordinary shares trade ex-dividend

+Record date (books close) for dividend

+Dividend paid

+These dates are indicative and are subject

 These dates are indicative and are subject to change.